 - The Ffestiniog and Welsh Highland Railway between Porthmadog harbor and the slate mining town of Blaenau Ffestiniog - the world's oldest operational passenger railway and between Caernarvon on the coast and Rhyd Ddu, a village on the slopes of Snowdon.

 - Conwy Valley Railway links the north coast to the heart of the park.

-Sherpa Buses crisscross the northern (Gwynedd)section of Snowdonia National Park, connecting villages, recreation areas and trailheads.
-A day pass, for unlimited, hop on-hop off travel on the day of purchase costs only £4 (£2 for children).
+Sherpa Buses crisscross the northern (Gwynedd) section of Snowdonia National Park, connecting villages, recreation areas and trailheads.
+A day pass, for unlimited, hop on-hop off travel on the day of purchase costs only £5 (£2 for a single journey).

 More information and timetables for the Snowdon Sherpa.

 Seven More Cool Things To Do in Snowdonia